valillon/valillon.github.io/_posts/2018-12-03-face-morphing-caricatures.markdown

 		<img src="{{site.baseurl}}/assets/caricatures/van_gogh_delaunay.jpg" width="160">
 	</td></tr></table>
 	<figcaption align="center">
 		Caricatures of Van Gogh and Paul Goughin morphed with each other's facial expression.
-Note the Paul Goughin's self-portrait was originally heading to the right side of the paining.
+Note the Paul Goughin's self-portrait was originally heading to the right side of the painting.
 	</figcaption>
 </div>

-Now we rise the score with a creepy series of disturbing faces.
-Note that some of them are limit cases in which some facial parts get too distorted, but still worked pretty good.
+Now we rise the score with a disturbing series of creepy faces.
+Note that some of them are extreme cases in which some facial parts get too distorted, but it still work pretty well.

 <div class="align-center" style="width: 100%">
 	<table>